A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Introduction

 \section{Introduction}

-Mathematics can be used as a tool to solve several puzzles, riddles and open questions.
-In most of the cases, mathematical modeling helps in this regard.
-A three jug puzzle is one of the ancient and familiar puzzles.
+Mathematics can be a powerful tool for solving various puzzles, riddles, and open questions.
+In most cases, mathematical modeling helps in this regard.
+A three-jug puzzle is one of the ancient and familiar puzzles that derived out of pure recreational curiosity but later resulted in significant computational techniques.
 A formal statement of the puzzle goes as follows:

-\textbf{Three Jug Puzzle}: There are three jugs $A$, $B$, and $C$ with some fixed capacities $a$, $b$ and $c$ gallons respectively with $a>b>c$.
-The jug $A$ is fully filled with wine to its capacity.
-Is it possible to divide the wine into two equal halves only by pouring it from one jug to another any number of times without using any other measuring devices?
+\begin{puzzle}[\textbf{Three-Jug Puzzle}] Given three jugs $A$, $B$, and $C$ having the maximum integer capacities $a$, $b$, and $c$ gallons respectively (hereafter, we use the word `capacity' in place of `maximum integer capacity') with $a>b>c$, and the jug $A$ being filled with wine to its capacity with jugs $B$ and $C$ being empty, is it possible to divide the wine into two halves only by pouring it from one jug to another without using any other measuring devices?
+An instance of a three-jug puzzle is denoted by $\mathbb{P}_{a,b,c}$. \end{puzzle}

-For better understanding of the puzzle, we come up with the following definition.
-A pour of wine from jug $X$ to jug $Y$ ($X$ and $Y$ can be any two jugs out of $A$, $B$ and $C$), is said to be a \emph{measurable pour} if the pouring is stopped when the jug $X$ becomes empty or the jug $Y$ becomes full to its capacity.
-As the name suggests, a measurable pour keeps track of the volumes of wine in each of the jugs after pouring.
-One can easily see that if we don't perform a measurable pour and stop the pouring somewhere in between, since we don't have other measuring devices, we will loose the information on the amount of wine in each of the jugs.
-Since we need to keep track of the amount of wine in each of the jugs without using any other measuring devices, every pour should be a measurable pour.
-Thus we can rewrite the puzzle as follows:
+Alternatively, the puzzle can be framed as the following question: A milkman has a jug (of capacity $a$ gallons with $a$ being an even number) full of milk.
+The customer has two jugs of capacities $b$ and $c$.
+The milkman wants to provide the customer with exactly $\frac{a}{2}$ gallons of milk.
+Is this possible even though the milkman does not have any measuring instruments?
+For a better understanding of the puzzle, we come up with a definition of a specific way of pouring that is in some sense `measurable'.

-\textbf{Three Jug Puzzle}(Restated): There are three jugs $A$, $B$, and $C$ with some fixed capacities $a$, $b$ and $c$ gallons respectively with $a>b>c$.
-The jug $A$ is completely filled with wine to its capacity.
-Is it possible to divide the wine into two equal halves only by performing a series of measurable pours?
+\begin{definition}[\textbf{Measurable Pour}] A pour of wine from jug $X$ to jug $Y$ ($X$ and $Y$ can be any two jugs out of $A$, $B$, and $C$), is said to be a measurable pour, denoted by $X \downarrow Y$, if the pouring is stopped when the jug $X$ becomes empty or the jug $Y$ reaches its capacity. \end{definition}

-The origin of this puzzle can be traced back to 16th century \cite{McDiarmid1994Jugs}. \citet{Leon2005GenericTwoJugs} studied a generic two jug puzzle (no jug C; pouring is only between the jugs A and B or emptying or filling one of them) and proposed a solution for the puzzle.
-Later, \citet{Man2015TwoJugAlgo} gave an algorithmic solution for the two jug puzzle.
+Note that a measurable pour keeps track of the volumes of wine in each jug after pouring; provided we know the volumes before pouring.
+One can see that if we don't perform a measurable pour and stop the pouring somewhere in between, we will loose the information on the volume of wine in each jug since we can not use any measuring devices.
+Since we need to keep track of the amount of wine in each jug without using any measuring devices, every pour should be a measurable pour.